The Bylaws of Boone REMC

 3. The applicant will make payment of such other fees designated in the rules and regulations which are incidental to providing electric energy at the service connection.

-B. Payment for electricity shall include for each member a subscription to the Electric Consumer, or its successor publication, published by Indiana Statewide Association of Rural Electric Cooperatives, Inc., and/or a publication of the Cooperative.
+B. Payment for electricity shall include for each member a subscription to Indiana Connections, or its successor publication, published by Indiana Electric Cooperatives, Inc., and/or a publication of the Cooperative.

 Section 3.
 Purchase of Electric Energy.